kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 			}

 			// Enqueue a *delayed* PodStatusPatch with PodReasonNotReadyForScheduling and the new message.
-			// Emit an Event with the same reason and message. pInfo.lastPreEnqueueRejectionMessage = rejectionMessage
+			// This delayed PodStatusPatch will also emit an Event with the same reason and message. pInfo.lastPreEnqueueRejectionMessage = rejectionMessage
 			return
 		}